-- 1. Individual students are eligible to develop a display depicting one or more competencies. - 2.
-Display will be labeled to show the name of the student and school. - 3.
+1. Individual students are eligible to develop a display

+- depicting one or more competencies of the SAE - 2.
+Display will be labeled to show the name of the student and FFA Chapter - 3.
 Exhibit must be displayed on 22" x 28" poster board or equivalent material. - 4.
 Displays will be graded on the following criteria: - a.
 Originality and creativity within caption of photo - b.
-Effective portrayal of content standard six (6) pictures with the students in them, all the same

-- size. in either 5" x 7" or 4" x 6". - c.
+Effective portrayal of content standard six (6) pictures with the students in them, all the same size, in either 5" x 7" or 4" x 6". - c.
 Quality and clarity of student's display. - 5.
 Graphic reproductions for photos are admissible. - 6.
 Captions should be 45-50 words.